santimattius/android-koin-startup-extension/README-1.0.md

 ![image - Page 2(1)](https://github.com/user-attachments/assets/ae2e57e4-570b-486d-a175-8ecc7d85863d)

 # Koin Android Startup Extension
-Koin-startup-extension is a powerful library that significantly extends the use of Koin with App Startup.
+Koin-startup is a powerful library that significantly extends the use of Koin with App Startup.
 This tool greatly simplifies the configuration of Koin and its dependencies by providing comprehensive support for handling multiple modules in an application.

 # Features

 - **Quick Integration:** Facilitates the rapid setup of Koin in Android projects using App Startup.
 - **Multi-module Management:** Provides support for efficient management of multiple modules within an application.
+- **Dependency Initialization:** Allows for orderly initialization of dependencies through the implementation of `KoinDefinition`.
 - **Compatibility with Initializers:** Compatible with other App Startup initializers for smoother integration.
 - **Flexibility in Module Definition:** Offers flexibility to define modules both in the main application and feature modules.